 Inserting the batteries is a breeze as there are no screws in the battery compartment.
 In short, it’s a great little power-packed frother for quickly and effortlessly jazzing up your homemade coffee

 Coming to the not-so-good parts, the frothing stick feels a bit flimsy.
-It probably won’t survive a hard drop on the floor.
+It probably wouldn’t survive a hard drop on the floor.
 Secondly, the push button acts a bit erratic at times.

 2. Breville BMF600XL Milk Cafe Milk Frother